 - Copies of undergraduate transcripts for all schools attended.
 All final, official transcripts must be received prior to the start of your first semester.

 - Copy of college diploma or proof of degree

 - International student requirements: English proficiency, I-20, and transcript evaluation

-For more specific admissions information, visit our Admissions page or contact our admissions team at email@example.com or (516) 518-6948.
+For more specific admissions information, visit our Admissions page or contact our admissions outreach advisors at email@example.com or (516) 518-6948.

 Can I keep working while I complete these programs?

 These programs have been designed with working professionals in mind.
 Course content is delivered asynchronously (i.e., not all at the same time), which allows you to log in, view lectures and assignments, and submit required work as your schedule allows.
 You’ll also be able to track your progress and communicate with professors, all in one place.

 - Retrieved on January 16, 2023, from cew.georgetown.edu/cew-reports/collegeroi/